NC State Extension Publications

 Skip to Residential Recommendations

 Once rose midges infest a garden, they can be difficult to eradicate.
 For those not willing to apply insecticides, infested plantings should be examined every few days and all damaged buds trimmed, removed, and destroyed.
-Applications of insecticides that linger in the soil for long periods such as imidacloprid and pyrethroids are mostly effective because they kill the maggots as they drop to the soil to begin development into adults.
+Applications of insecticides that linger in the soil for long periods such as imidacloprid are mostly effective because they kill the maggots as they drop to the soil to begin development into adults.
 This is not fail-safe, because some maggots spin cocoons and pupate inside infested leaves and buds.
-Sprays applied to infested bushes kill on contact but require more precise application timing.
+Sprays applied to infested bushes kill on contact but require precise application timing.

 Other Resources